 We will never ask for your login information.
 If you are contacted by someone claiming to be from Sharemoney, and you are asked for your account login information, this is a scam.
 Please do not share the information and contact us directly to report suspicious behavior.

 Never send money on behalf of someone you do not know well.
-Although it may be permissible to conduct transactions through a third party with the proper approval, senders should not accept money from a person they don’t know and trust, to then send abroad to an unknown beneficiary.
+Although it may be permissible to conduct transactions through a third party with the proper approval, senders should not accept money from a person they don’t know or trust.

 Don’t use Sharemoney as a payment method for services/purchases.
 Sharemoney is designed to safely send money to friends and family abroad, not to purchase goods or make payments for services.
 If you are using the service to pay for goods or services, we cannot guarantee the beneficiary will honor the agreement, and we are not responsible for their actions and do not guarantee we will be able to recover your funds if they’re collected.